kurtosis-tech/kardinal-playground/postgres-demo/README.md

 # 🎡 Kardinal Playground

 Welcome to the Kardinal Playground!
-This codespace contains a demo showing how you can safely test new features in production without risking downtime using Kardinal. 🚀 It takes about 6 minutes, 4 of which are just waiting for the setup script to complete.
+This walkthrough shows how you can test new features in ultra-lightweight development environments using Kardinal. 🚀

 In this demo, you will:
-1. Set up a Neon database and configure the Kubernetes cluster with a demo voting app (4 minutes)
+1. Set up a Kubernetes cluster with a demo online boutique app installed on it that stores data in an external Postgres [Neon DB](neon.tech) (4 minutes)
 2. Visualize your production cluster using the Kardinal Dashboard (30 seconds)
 3. Use Kardinal to set up a lightweight "dev environment" inside of your production cluster so you can test on production data (30 seconds)
 4. Visualize your cluster in the Kardinal Dashboard again, to see how the Kardinal "dev environment" is structured (30 seconds)